Combat hypothermia during patient transport.

 Warm Fluids Save Lives

 Hypothermia frequently occurs in trauma victims despite ambient temperature conditions, temperate climates, or short transport times from scene to the hospital.
-Most concerning are those suffering from hemorrhage, who without early treatment are at risk of increased bleeding from worsening acidosis and coagulopathy.
+Most concerning are patients suffering from hemorrhage, who without early treatment are at risk of increased bleeding from worsening acidosis and coagulopathy.
 Early interventions by EMS providers, such as administration of warmed blood or fluid, can significantly reduce the risk of hypothermia, slowing or even stopping trauma’s lethal triad of compounding issues.
 The addition of fluid warmers to ambulances alone has been associated with a 22% relative risk reduction in admission hypothermia.2

 How We Help